 The smartest people you’ll ever meet are the ones who act like they don’t know much.

 Pay attention to people who built their fortune from scratch.
-They always report that are still learning.
-And never claim they‘re perfect.
+They consistently report that they are still learning.
+And never claim they’re perfect.

-At the same time, there are arrogant people who think they know everything.
+At the same time, some arrogant people think they know everything.

-Just think for a moment, what will happen if you led people to think you know a lot?
+Just think for a moment, what will happen if you lead people to believe you know a lot?

 It makes people suspect you’re smart enough to use them.
 But your manipulation depends on people not knowing you’re trying to manipulate them.